rocjs/roc/docs/Configuration.md

 Once imported to your project the configuration will persist throughout the process lifetime and it’s recommended that it is treated as it would be immutable.

 ### Expected structure
-Roc expects that the `roc.config.js` exports an object and by default some properties are managed as can be seen below.
+Roc expects that the `roc.config.js` exports an object and by default some properties are managed as illustrated in the example below.
 Extensions can add more managed properties.

 __Example__
 ```javascript